Summer Camp FAQs

 All of our camps are age-graded to meet your child at the developmental stage that they are at.
 Activities and lessons are scaled to create the greatest impact possible.

-Find the camp that fits your childs age and read the descriptions for information about that camp.
+Browse our camp options and select the camp based on the grade your camper is entering in the fall.
 You can also call our office and we would be happy to talk with you about what each camp offers.

 Do We Have To Pay Anything Up Front To Register?